DavidRR-F/Obsidian/Networking/Network +/Flashcards/Routing.md

 🃟 Flaschcard: (-1, 0, Routing) (: What is RIP - Routing Information Protocol) (: A distance-vector routing protocol that uses hop count as a routing metric to find the shortest path between the source and destination)
 🃟 Flaschcard: (-1, 0, Routing) (: A distance-vector routing protocol that uses hop count as a routing metric to find the shortest path between the source and destination) (: What is RIP - Routing Information Protocol)

-🃟 Flaschcard: (-1, 0, Routing) (: What is OSPF - Open Shortest Path First) (: A link-state routing protocol that uses a method of flooding to exchange link information within an Autonomous System (AS), creating a map of the network to determine the shortest path)
+🃟 Flaschcard: (-1, 0, Routing) (: What is OSPF - Open Shortest Path First) (: A link-state routing protocol that uses a method of flooding to exchange link information within an Autonomous System (AS)
 ❌️🃟 Flaschcard: (-1, 0, Routing) (: A link-state routing protocol that uses a method of flooding to exchange link information within an Autonomous System (AS), creating a map of the network to determine the shortest path) (: What is OSPF - Open Shortest Path First)

 🃟 Flaschcard: (-1, 0, Routing) (: What is BGP - Border Gateway Protocol) (: An exterior gateway protocol designed to exchange routing and reachability information among autonomous systems on the internet)
 🃟 Flaschcard: (-1, 0, Routing) (: An exterior gateway protocol designed to exchange routing and reachability information among autonomous systems on the internet) (: What is BGP - Border Gateway Protocol)

 ❌️🃟 Flaschcard: (-1, 0, Routing) (: What is IS-IS (Intermediate System to Intermediate System)) (: A link-state routing protocol, similar to OSPF, used to determine the best path for data through a network of packet-switched communication systems)
-🃟 Flaschcard: (-1, 0, Routing) (: A link-state routing protocol, similar to OSPF, used to determine the best path for data through a network of packet-switched communication systems) (: What is IS-IS (Intermediate System to Intermediate System))
+🃟 Flaschcard: (1, 16, Routing) (: A link-state routing protocol, similar to OSPF, used to determine the best path for data through a network of packet-switched communication systems) (: What is IS-IS (Intermediate System to Intermediate System)

 🃟 Flaschcard: (-1, 0, Routing) (: What is EIGRP - Enhanced Interior Gateway Routing Protocol) (: An advanced distance-vector routing protocol that is used on a computer network for automating routing decisions and configuration)
 🃟 Flaschcard: (-1, 0, Routing) (: An advanced distance-vector routing protocol that is used on a computer network for automating routing decisions and configuration) (: What is EIGRP - Enhanced Interior Gateway Routing Protocol)